openwebdocs/owd-website/pages/content/reports/2022/index.md

 ## Browser compatibility data maintenance

-After mdn/content, the mdn/browser-compat-data project is the biggest part of MDN.
-This project maintains machine-readable data on browser support for web platform features.
+The [mdn/browser-compat-data](https://github.com/mdn/browser-compat-data/) project is the second biggest part of MDN, after the content itself.
+This project maintains machine-readable data about browser support for web platform features.
 This powers the MDN website as well as other tools like [Can I use](https://CanIUse.com), Firefox Developer Tools, and VS Code.

 In 2022, 2291 pull requests were merged to the mdn/browser-compat data repository (excluding bots).